 Step 1 – Placing the traps

-Termites and white ants live in nests underground, often quite a distance from where you may have found them.
+Termites live in nests underground, often quite a distance from where you may have found them.

 Termite ‘scouts’ leave the nest to forage for food.

 By placing traps around your house and garden you provide termites with an easy-to-find food source – once they have found the trap, they move in, seal it up, make it their own.